zzzprojects/Dapper-Plus/docs2/pages/documentations/relationship/relationship.md

 ```

-In this article, you will learn how to handle this kind of relation:
+In this tutorial, you will learn how to handle this kind of relation:
 - [Foreign Key Property](#foreign-key-property)
 - [Navigation Property](#navigation-property)